Initial Value $24,947.30

 March 21, 2012

-In March 2012 we launched a High-Yield Portfolio for readers looking for above-average cash flow and who could handle a higher level of risk.
+I created the High-Yield Portfolio in March 2012 for readers looking for above-average cash flow and who could handle a higher level of risk.

 This portfolio invests entirely in stocks, so it is best suited for non-registered accounts where any capital losses can be deducted from taxable capital gains.
 Also, a high percentage of the payments will receive favourable tax treatment as eligible dividends or return of capital.